-- Fundraising efforts shall be supportive of healthy eating by complying with all applicable regulations and nutrition standards for competitive foods while also emphasizing the sale of nonfood items. - 2.
-No fundraisers that include the sale of food items shall occur until thirty (30) minutes after the conclusion of the last designated meal service period. - 3.
-The school board is permitted to grant a special exemption from the standards for competitive foods as specified below for the purpose of conducting infrequent school-sponsored fundraisers, not to exceed the following maximum number of school days per school campus each school year:
+- 1. Fundraising efforts shall be supportive of healthy eating while also emphasizing the sale of nonfood items. - 2.
+No fundraisers that include the sale of food items shall occur during the period from the midnight before until thirty (30) minutes after the end of the official school day.